snaztoz/granary/README.md

 ## How it works?

-All of the secrets are encrypted inside a Granary secret file, while the key itself is be derived from the passed passkey using PBKDF2.
+All of the secrets are encrypted inside a Granary secret file, while the key itself is derived from the entered passkey using PBKDF2.

 The content of Granary secret file is a simple ASCII string with the following format: